Safe-SAIL: Towards a Fine-grained Safety Landscape of Large Language Models via Sparse Autoencoder Interpretation Framework: Framework

-\subsubsection{2.1.1 Training}
+\subsubsection{Training}

-We utilize Sparse Autoencoders (SAEs) that incorporate the \textit{TopKReLU} activation function\cite{gao2024scaling} to control sparsity levels in the encoded representation.
-Given an input signal \( x \in \mathbb{R}^D \), typically derived from the output of Multilayer Perceptrons (MLPs) or Residual Streams, the TopKReLU activation function selects the top-k activated features during the encoding transformation.
-Details of SAE training and TopKReLU are in Appendix.
+We employ SAEs to decompose dense internal activations of LLMs into a higher-dimensional, sparse feature representation.
+Given an input signal \( x \in \mathbb{R}^D \), typically derived from the output of multilayer perceptrons (MLPs) or residual streams, an SAE encodes \( x \) into a sparse latent code \( z \), where only a small subset of features are active, and then reconstructs an approximation \( \hat{x} \) from \( z \).
+For our training setup, details can be found in \S~\ref{sec:settings}.

-\subsubsection{2.1.2 Enhanced Evaluation Metrics}
+\subsubsection{Enhanced Evaluation Metrics}

-To interpret neurons related to concepts in safety domains, our primary concern is whether the SAE has greater potential to differentiate and extract more nuanced atomic concepts within that domain.
-However, the time and computational costs associated with training the SAE and interpreting all its neurons can be exceedingly high.
-Therefore, we seek a metric that can predict the actual number of neurons related to safety concepts that will be effectively explained after completing the SAE interpretation.
-We construct evaluation data using a method \textit{Concept Contrastive Query Pairs} to illustrate the boundaries of the presence or absence of concepts.
-Additionally, we design two metrics, \(L_{0,t}\) and \(I_{CDF}\), to assess the differentiation of concepts among different SAEs. \textbf{Concept Contrastive Query Pairs} We prepare a dataset consisting of queries categorized under various safety domains.
-For each query related to a specific concept theme, we design prompts that instruct LLMs to generate a paired query that omits this particular concept while preserving the other linguistic elements as closely as possible. \textbf{Metrics} For each concept domain with \(n\) pairs, we collect the delta frequency \(freq \) of each neuron that activates on concept query while not on the de-concept paired one. \(Q_C\) and \(Q_D\) denote whether this neuron activates on concept query or corresponding de-concept one.
+Training and interpreting all SAE features is prohibitively expensive, therefore, we seek a metric that can predict the number of valid features after completing the SAE interpretation.
+We construct evaluation data using \textit{Concept Contrastive Query Pairs}, which consist of paired examples that contrast the presence and absence of a target concept.
+We design two metrics, \(L_{0,t}\) and \(I_{CDF}\), to assess the differentiation of concepts among different SAEs. \textbf{Concept Contrastive Query Pairs} We prepare a dataset consisting of queries categorized under various safety domains.
+For each query related to a specific concept theme, we design prompts that instruct LLMs to generate a paired query that omits this particular concept while preserving the other linguistic elements as closely as possible~\cite{bohacek2025uncoveringconceptualblindspotsgenerative}. \textbf{Metrics} For each concept domain with \(n\) pairs, we collect the delta frequency \(freq \) of each latent ($freq_k$ for latent $k$) that activates on concept query while not on the de-concept paired one. \(Q_C\) and \(Q_D\) denote whether this feature activates on concept query or corresponding de-concept one.